RUPT:™ Rapid, Unpredictable, Paradoxical, Tangled

 For several years, we’ve been approached by clients not only to design and deliver programs that help their managers lead through the turbulence that characterizes the modern world, but also to specifically to avoid using the term VUCA.

-We think this is partly because of its military origins and partly because VUCA seems to capture neither what they’re experiencing, nor how to lead through it.
+We think this is partly because of its U.S. military origins, and partly because VUCA seems to capture neither what they’re experiencing, nor how to lead through it.

-In response, we tapped our own knowledge and research about leading in complexity and developed an acronym that more readily connects the experience of disruption with the leadership necessary to navigate it.
-We suggest RUPT as an alternative to VUCA.
+In response, we tapped our own knowledge and research at CCL about leading in complexity, and developed an acronym that more readily connects the experience of disruption with the leadership necessary to navigate it.
+We suggest RUPT™ as an alternative to VUCA.

 - Rapid: The changes we experience come at us quickly.
 They overlap with each other like waves emerging from different sources crashing in mid-ocean.